Methodology

 The ILR is a complete record of government funded learning in the further education sector.
 It is not mandatory for providers to return information on their unfunded learners, which means that the ILR may underestimate the true level of higher-level learning happening in the FE sector.

 The ILR includes a ‘Learner HE’ entity.
 This must be returned for learners doing courses at NQF levels 4 to 8 at FE providers and that meet certain conditions set by the Office for Students.
 In this publication we refer to these learners as doing ‘OfS Registered HE’.
 The ‘Learner HE’ entity must be completed for all such learners doing these courses irrespective of whether they received any funding.
-Details of the coverage of the ‘Learner HE’ entity are available in the ILR specification.
+Details of the coverage of the ‘Learner HE’ entity are available in the ILR specification (opens in a new tab).

 The ILR is collected each month over each academic year.
 This publication is based on the final ILR collection, R14, which is compiled in the November after the end of each academic year.